-The Blue Slipper Theatre would like to announce auditions for Proof
+The Blue Slipper Theatre is pleased to announce the cast for Proof:

 Proof, winner of the Pulitzer Prize for Drama and the Tony Award for Best Play, is a passionate and sharply witty play about the nature of genius and madness, fathers and daughters and the risks and redemption of love.

 It examines the dual meaning of “proof” both as mathematical formula and the search for a basis of belief, in family, in strangers and mostly, in one’s own mind and heart.